thislight/away/wiki/usage.md

 #### `scheduler.run_step(self)`
 Run one step of scheduler loop.

-- Now it will run timers and timed_events before run signals. *new in 0.1.1*
+- It will run timers and timed_events before run signals. *new in 0.1.1*

 #### `scheduler.stop(self)`
 Mark the scheduler stop.